-OULDING OF COULTY NEPOLI ry neport

-Topic Broad Scope

-- Current policies Policies adopted that have implications on agricultural research for development The overall long-term goal of PCAARRD is to reduce poverty incidence, attain food security and global competitiveness, and address the related environmental issues and concerns.
-PCAARRD's commitment - programs, projects, and activities - are anchored on the Philippine Development Plan (PDP) 2011-2016, and the Philippine Agriculture (PA) 2020.
+- The overall long-term goal of PCAARRD is to reduce poverty incidence, attain food security and global competitiveness, and address the related environmental issues and concerns.
+PCAARRD's commitment-programmes, projects, and activities are anchored on the Philippine Development Plan (PDP) 2011-2016, and the Philippine Agriculture (PA) 2020.
 More specifically, it supports President Benigno Aquino III's Social Contract with the Filipino People as stipulated in Executive Order (E.O.)
-No. 43 .
-For KRA 1 (Transparent, accountable, and participatory governance), PCAARRD consults its stakeholders (research agencies, accdemicians, farmers, fisherfolk, LGUs, policy-makers, donor agencies) to identify priority concerns in the AANR sectors that need to be addressed by used where S&T will make a difference and have a positive impact on the lives of the Filipinos.
-PCAARRD collaborates with the NAARRDN in
+No. 43.
+President Aquino's Social Contract with the Filipino People has five Result Areas (KRAs).
+PCARRAD's banner programs address four out of the five KRAs of the national goals and commitments embodied in the President's Social Contract, namely KRAs 1,2,3, and 5. - For Key Result Area (KRA) 1 (Transparent, accountable, and participatory governance): PCAARRD consults its stakeholders (research agencies, academicians, farmers, fisherfolk, local government units (LGUs), policy-makers, donor agencies) to identify priority concerns in the Agriculture, Aquatic and Natural Resources (AANR) sector that need to be addressed by S&T interventions.
+As such, the limited/competitive budget for R&D is used where S&T will make